Mountaineering in Chamonix

 Small libraries have been written about mountaineering here — stories of courage and tragedy and inspirational achievements.
 Modern mountaineering really took off first in Chamonix and it remains a mecca for alpinists.
 However, with the excellent infrastructure built up over the last century, it’s also a perfect place to try it at any level.

-The classic book on the region is Gaston Rébuffat’s “Mont Blanc: The Hundred Finest Routes” Though some of the routes are now out of date (notably the Bonatti Pillar, which fell off in 1999) his carefully chosen selection and lyrical writing still make it essential.
+The classic book on the region is Gaston Rébuffat’s “Mont Blanc: The Hundred Finest Routes” Though some of the routes are now out of date (notably the Bonatti Pillar, which fell off in 1999 – the scar on the Dru is still visible from our balcony) his carefully chosen selection and lyrical writing still make it essential.
 We have a copy at the chalet, and it’s widely available in both the UK and Chamonix.

 “What an extraordinary creation this is, wrought by earth and time!
 Silhouetted against the snow and the sky, those granite aiguilles whose soaring lines and glowing rock make them seem overflowing with new vitality.
 Ice and rock together are a unity, the one bringing out the beauty of the other”